Gateway Investment Advisers LLC Has $293,000 Holdings in The Kraft Heinz Company (NASDAQ:KHC)

 Gateway Investment Advisers LLC lessened its position in The Kraft Heinz Company (NASDAQ:KHC) by 9.2% in the first quarter, HoldingsChannel reports.
 The fund owned 7,324 shares of the company’s stock after selling 739 shares during the quarter.
 Gateway Investment Advisers LLC’s holdings in The Kraft Heinz were worth $293,000 as of its most recent SEC filing.

 Other institutional investors have also recently made changes to their positions in the company.
 Norges Bank purchased a new position in shares of The Kraft Heinz during the fourth quarter valued at approximately $243,712,000.
 Price T Rowe Associates Inc. MD boosted its position in shares of The Kraft Heinz by 68.6% during the fourth quarter.
 Price T Rowe Associates Inc. MD now owns 9,490,488 shares of the company’s stock valued at $328,940,000 after buying an additional 3,862,841 shares during the last quarter.
 Janus Henderson Group PLC boosted its position in shares of The Kraft Heinz by 18.5% during the fourth quarter.
 Janus Henderson Group PLC now owns 7,465,330 shares of the company’s stock valued at $258,735,000 after buying an additional 1,163,431 shares during the last quarter.
-State of Michigan Retirement System lifted its holdings in The Kraft Heinz by 517.7% during the fourth quarter.
-State of Michigan Retirement System now owns 1,200,219 shares of the company’s stock worth $41,600,000 after acquiring an additional 1,005,900 shares during the period.
-Finally, Federated Hermes Inc. lifted its holdings in The Kraft Heinz by 670.3% during the fourth quarter.
-Federated Hermes Inc. now owns 703,492 shares of the company’s stock worth $24,383,000 after acquiring an additional 612,161 shares during the period.
+State of Michigan Retirement System boosted its position in shares of The Kraft Heinz by 517.7% during the fourth quarter.
+State of Michigan Retirement System now owns 1,200,219 shares of the company’s stock valued at $41,600,000 after buying an additional 1,005,900 shares during the last quarter.
+Finally, Federated Hermes Inc. boosted its position in shares of The Kraft Heinz by 670.3% during the fourth quarter.
+Federated Hermes Inc. now owns 703,492 shares of the company’s stock valued at $24,383,000 after buying an additional 612,161 shares during the last quarter.
 58.93% of the stock is owned by hedge funds and other institutional investors.

-The company also recently declared a quarterly dividend, which was paid on Friday, March 26th.
-Stockholders of record on Friday, March 12th were paid a dividend of $0.40 per share.
-This represents a $1.60 annualized dividend and a dividend yield of 3.90%.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 26th.
+Investors of record on Friday, March 12th were paid a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a yield of 3.90%.
 The ex-dividend date of this dividend was Thursday, March 11th.
-The Kraft Heinz’s dividend payout ratio (DPR) is 56.14%.
+The Kraft Heinz’s payout ratio is currently 56.14%.

-KHC has been the subject of several recent analyst reports.
+KHC has been the topic of several analyst reports.
+JPMorgan Chase & Co. reaffirmed a “hold” rating and set a $41.00 target price on shares of The Kraft Heinz in a research report on Sunday, March 14th.
+Stifel Nicolaus boosted their target price on The Kraft Heinz from $33.00 to $38.00 and gave the company a “hold” rating in a research note on Friday, February 12th.
+Credit Suisse Group boosted their price objective on The Kraft Heinz from $32.00 to $35.00 and gave the company an “underperform” rating in a research note on Monday, March 29th.
 Jefferies Financial Group boosted their target price on The Kraft Heinz from $32.00 to $34.00 and gave the stock a “hold” rating in a research report on Tuesday, January 12th.
-JPMorgan Chase & Co. reaffirmed a “hold” rating and set a $41.00 price target on shares of The Kraft Heinz in a research report on Sunday, March 14th.
-Stifel Nicolaus upped their price target on The Kraft Heinz from $33.00 to $38.00 and gave the company a “hold” rating in a research report on Friday, February 12th.
-Morgan Stanley increased their target price on The Kraft Heinz from $35.00 to $38.00 and gave the stock an “equal weight” rating in a research report on Friday, February 12th.
-Finally, Credit Suisse Group upped their price target on The Kraft Heinz from $32.00 to $35.00 and gave the stock an “underperform” rating in a research note on Monday, March 29th.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and seven have assigned a buy rating to the stock.
-The stock presently has an average rating of “Hold” and an average target price of $37.14.
+Finally, Morgan Stanley upped their price objective on The Kraft Heinz from $35.00 to $38.00 and gave the stock an “equal weight” rating in a report on Friday, February 12th.
+Two analysts have rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the company.
+The Kraft Heinz currently has a consensus rating of “Hold” and a consensus price target of $37.14.

 The Kraft Heinz Company Profile